KasumiL5x/AppImageSplashGenerator/README.md

 To check your Bash version, you can run the `bash --version` command.

-You wil also need `imagemagick` to perform the image manipulations, which can also be obtained from [homebrew](https://formulae.brew.sh/formula/imagemagick).
+You will also need `imagemagick` to perform the image manipulations, which can also be obtained from [homebrew](https://formulae.brew.sh/formula/imagemagick).

 ### Usage
 Download this repository and extract `convert.sh` to a convenient location.